As companies emerge from lockdowns marked by unprecedented change and begin to look forward, boards should continue to ask the right questions.

 Given that resiliency will likely prove to be indispensable during the recovery, it may help to break down planning periods into smaller increments so that management can evaluate the market as it evolves, recalibrate operations and pivot accordingly.
 Most companies should also assess whether their liquidity and capital structure need strengthening given the uncertainty around the potential alternative scenarios they face.

 For industries requiring physical interactions with the customer, every aspect of these interactions should be considered from the perspective of the customer’s safety.
 This requires a different kind of segmentation — customers who are indifferent to the virus, customers who are wary of it but will engage physically under social distancing protocols, customers who are very reluctant to engage physically but may do so if reassuring measures are taken and communicated, customers who will not engage physically under any circumstances until traction is gained in the populace with a vaccine, and customers who have become comfortable doing business remotely and intend to continue doing so.
-Tactics to address each segment should be on the table, including such things (ranging from straightforward to demanding) as rigorous social distancing, sanitising protocols, online shopping channels, contactless fulfillment processes, deep cleaning in common areas, health screenings and facilities redesign (including air circulation).
-The reputation and brand image implications of emphasising safety in the aftermath cannot be overstated.
+Tactics to address each segment should be on the table, including such things (ranging from straightforward to demanding) as rigorous social distancing, sanitizing protocols, online shopping channels, contactless fulfillment processes, deep cleaning in common areas, health screenings and facilities redesign (including air circulation).
+The reputation and brand image implications of emphasizing safety in the aftermath cannot be overstated.

 (2) What are we doing to create an environment in which as many of our employees as possible can work safely?